Welcome to today's edition of the Rush 24-7 podcast.

 This stylized argument claims that the declining homeownership rates of recent years is a reflection of an increased desire to rent, particularly in more urban locations.

-However, this assertion is at odds with recent surveyed data that indicates preferences for homeownership and suburban living among millennials remains strong.
+However, this assertion is at odds with recent surveyed data that indicate preferences for homeownership and suburban living among millennials remain strong.

 And yet, we got the story yesterday, they don't want to own anything, and it's creaming retail.

-Anyway, it's it's a very much written about generation, and they're aware of it, and they're very, very self focused.
+Anyway, it's a very much written about generation, and they're aware of it, and they're very, very self-focused.

-But their kids and grandkids are gonna give them a run for the money.
+But their kids and grandkids are going to give them a run for the money.

 Today, no exception.